| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 The same content the writer just shipped gets reshaped per platform and queued — no separate calendar to babysit.

-auto: one canonical post → fan-out to N channels
+streams: one canonical post → fan-out to N channels

 Email marketer